 Heat + food = dinner, right?

-Here’s a few different methods to cook your meals at the campsite.
+Here are a few different methods to cook your meals at the campsite.

-Seems simple enough, but how are you exactly supposed to cook over an open flame?
+It seems simple enough, but how are you exactly supposed to cook over an open flame?

-Ideally you’ll have a fire pit with a grate on top of it, but if you’re deep in the backcountry, you’ll need to get creative.
+Ideally, you’ll have a fire pit with a grate on top of it, but if you’re deep in the backcountry, you’ll need to get creative.

 There is no one sure-fire method, but many backpackers use a combination of campfire coals and a circle of ash as a makeshift stove.

 Most popular campsites come with a fixed charcoal grill, so you’ll want to pack plenty of coals and lighter fluid.

 Make sure you thoroughly brush the communal grill before using it, especially if you or your camping buddies are allergic to certain foods.